27. Come to Me as Swami Shankara

-Swami Shankara, thou dazzling star, soaring in wisdom’s skies, thou hast shed thy light over many souls darkened by religious formalities.
+Swami Shankara, thou dazzling star soaring in wisdom’s skies, thou hast shed thy light over many souls, long darkened by religious forms and formalities.

-Many sheep of human darkness have fled before the leonine roar of thy Self‐realization.
-With Christ, thou hast sung: “I am He,” “Thou art That,” “I and my Father are One,” and awakened us from our material sleep.
+Many sheep of human darkness have ed before the leonine roar of thy Self‐realization.
+With Christ thou hast sung: “I am He,” “Thou art That,” “I and my Father are One,” to awaken us from our material sleep.

-Thou first exponent of “matter exists not as it appears to be,” we pay homage to thee.
+Thou first exponent of “matter is not what it appears to be,” we pay all homage to thee.

-O Swami of Swamis, thou didst teach us to behold the one ocean of Spirit, hidden beneath the dancing, melting waves of finite forms.
+O Swami of Swamis, thou didst teach us to behold the one ocean of Spirit hidden beneath all the rising, sinking, and dissolving waves of finitude.

-Our smiling lives were churned out of thy sea of light, and in thy oceanic joy our many lives dance; and at the lull of desire’s storm, in thy vast laughter we will merge.
+Our smiling lives were raised, like dancing waves, on thy sea of light.
+In thy one, oceanic joy many lives dance.
+And at the lull of desire’s storm, back into thy undying Bliss shall we all merge again.

-O Shankara, many have seen the sea of Spirit dancing in thy smile: We bow to thee!
+O Shankara, many have beheld the sea of Spirit dancing in thy smiles: We all bow to thee!